holoviz-topics/examples/doc/make_project.rst

 Once you have a notebook that you think it is ready to be its own project you can follow these steps to get it set up.
-For the examples I’ll use an example project named “bears”:
+For the examples I'll use an example project named “bears”:

 1. Move the notebook into a new directory with same name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~